 Carlos Rodríguez-Castelán is the Practice Manager of the Poverty and Equity Global Practice in the Latin America and the Caribbean Region of the World Bank.
 He is also a Research Fellow at the Institute for the Study of Labor (IZA), and a Research Fellow at Mexico's National Research System (SNI).

 Previously, he was a Lead Economist in the Latin America and the Caribbean Region (2022-23) and in Africa (2018-22) where he led technical and operational dialogue in Mexico, Colombia, Peru, Uruguay, Nigeria, Senegal, Tanzania, Ethiopia, Mauritania, Ivory Coast, Benin and Togo and the Lake Chad Region on determinants of digital transformation, distributional effects of economic reforms and private sector investments, economic development in lagging regions, and improving National Statistical Systems.
-His latest books and policy reports are "Rising Strong: Peru Poverty and Equity Assessment," "Global Job Quality," "Digital Senegal for Inclusive Growth," "Lake Chad Regional Economic Memorandum: Development for Peace," "Welfare Impacts of Internet Adoption in African Countries," and "Mexico's Systematic Country Diagnostic."
+His latest policy reports are "Rising Strong: Peru Poverty and Equity Assessment," "Global Job Quality," "Digital Senegal for Inclusive Growth," "Lake Chad Regional Economic Memorandum: Development for Peace," "Welfare Impacts of Internet Adoption in African Countries," and "Mexico's Systematic Country Diagnostic."

 He also was the World Bank Global Lead of the Data for Policy Global Solutions Group (2018-22), where he led the definition of the "Data for Policy initiative," corresponding to the next generation Statistical Capacity Building support to IDA countries, under IDA19 and IDA20.
-He also supervised the production of updated guidelines for poverty measurement and new guidelines for poverty mapping
+He also supervised the production of updated guidelines for poverty measurement and new guidelines for poverty mapping.

 Previously, he was a Senior Economist in the Latin America and the Caribbean Region, and the World Bank Global Lead of the Markets and Institutions Global Solutions Group (2014-2018).
-He also led various lending operations, analytical programs and policy dialogue on inclusive growth in Colombia, Chile, Mexico, and Uruguay, as well as a Regional Study on Shocks and Welfare in Latin America
+He also led various lending operations, analytical programs and policy dialogue on inclusive growth in Colombia, Chile, Mexico, and Uruguay, as well as a Regional Study on Shocks and Welfare in Latin America.

 He has also developed innovative tools to link World Bank operations to the twin goals of poverty reduction and boosting shared prosperity, including WELCOM, a micro-simulation tool to estimate the ex-ante distributional effects of competition reforms, and the LAC Equity Lab, a platform to track progress in the WBG twin goals across Latin America.